 We found 5 endocrinologists who accept Humana Simplicity HMO Open Access Silver 04/100 near Crystal Lake, IL.

-Dr. Jawaad Khokhar is an Algonquin, IL physician who specializes in adult endocrinology.
-He honors Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Jawaad Khokhar is a physician who specializes in adult endocrinology.
+He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.

 Conditions / Treatments

 Medicare Patient Ethnicity

 Years Since Graduation

 - Diabetes (where insulin is not produced in the body or is not working well, and blood sugar levels rise, which damages tissues)

 - Hypothyroidism (where thyroid hormones are not produced well, reducing cell metabolism and energy)